 Andrea is a Partner and Executive Director at Rally Assets, where she works to accelerate the shift of capital towards social and environmental solutions by helping organizations and individuals align their assets with their values.
 Andrea has an accomplished career in strategic philanthropy, impact investing and social innovation.
 As the founding president and CEO of Inspirit Foundation, Andrea led her team to launch a series of critically needed programs focused on youth, media and arts, and the Foundation’s first roadmap towards a 100% impact-investing portfolio.
 In 2017 she received a Governor General’s Meritorious Service Award for her contribution to inclusion in Canada.
 Prior to Inspirit, Andrea spent 15 years as the president and CEO at PTV Productions, creating socially impactful, award-winning broadcast and interactive media.
 She began her career in change making running social marketing campaigns at Adbusters Media.
 Andrea serves on the boards of the Centre for Social Innovation, the Story Money Impact Foundation and Challenge for Change.

 Andrea was elected to the Board effective November 2017 and her term ends in November 2022.

 Rajesh has over 23 years of experience in financial services, specifically in corporate and investment banking products, trade and export finance, and client coverage.
 He is currently providing financing and business strategy advice to Canadian corporates and SMEs, and strategic advice to government sector clients.
 Rajesh was formerly senior vice-president at Export Development Canada and previously worked with Ontario Hydro International.

 Rajesh was elected to the Board effective November 2017 and his term ends in November 2022.

-Nidhi was re-appointed to the Board effective November 2017 and her term ends in November 2019.
+Marnie was appointed to the Board effective May 2021 and her term ends in May 2024.